MatthiasPortzel/ka-hearth/_posts/2019-05-18-more-link-censoring-bypasses.md

 ### KA doesn't like this

 I received a guardian message after my last post asking me not to try to avoid the link filter.
-(My thoughts on that can be found here [post coming soon].)
+(My thoughts on that can be found [here](link-censoring-guardian-message).)

 This discussion is for academic purposes.
 I can't even say, "use at your own risk," because I recommend not using these techniques.